senhorsolar/iq-twist/README.md

 ## Usage

-The following command generates the appropriate webassembly bindings and runs a local server:
+The following command generates the appropriate webassembly bindings and runs a local web server:
 ```
 make run
 ```

+Open [localhost:8000](localhost:8000) to interact with solver.

 See live demo (TODO).